-The terms and conditions of this Agreement shall continue in full force and effect commencing on July 1, 2015, and terminating on June 30, 2017, unless the parties mutually agree to extend any or all of the terms of this Agreement.
+The terms and conditions of this Agreement shall continue in full force and effect commencing on July 1, 2019, and terminating on June 30, 2021.
 Upon termination of the Agreement, all obligations under the Agreement are automatically canceled.

 APPENDIX A-1 BIWEEKLY SALARY SCHEDULES